-Closed bite set-up.
 Insertion of palatal and other strengtheners.
-Clear palate.
+Technique for Clear palate dentures.
 Resilient denture bases.

-Inlays of artificial teeth.
-Acrylic partial dentures.
-Basics for partial dentures.
+Denture Inlays..
+Basic acrylic partial denture cases.
 Clinical cases.

 Removable partial dentures, Construction of chrome cobalt partial dentures with the emphasis on survey and block out.